 The harmful effects of chronic stress include increased risk for heart disease, high blood pressure, diabetes, depression, and anxiety.
-Caregiver burnout is the result of prolonged exposure to the stressors associated with being a caregiver.
-Symptoms of burnout can include irritability, fatigue, weight gain, feelings of helplessness or hopelessness, and social isolation.
+Caregiver burnout results from prolonged exposure to the stressors associated with being a caregiver.

 Six Self-Care Tips for Caregivers

 If you are a caregiver, it may seem counterintuitive to focus on your own needs first.
 However, assessing your pain points and learning how to address them will enable you to provide the best care for your loved one.

 Everyone is unique, so not every tip or strategy will be successful.
 Being patient and persistent in finding what works best for you is important.
 Focus on strategies that help you feel refreshed and recharged.

 Here are six tips to help you get started: